The Playboys: Plot

 The romance between Tara and Tom grows slowly over the few days the theatrical company is in the village.
-Her past has made her suspicious of men, and Hegarty's intrusions provide an added obstacle.
-He tells her that Tom is a liar who already has a wife, which turn out not to be true.
-Hegarty confronts Tom and tells him that he is the father of the baby, but Tara assures him that not only she does not have any feelings for the constable but that the baby was conceived on a lonely night without deep feeling involved on her part.
+Her past has made her suspicious of men, and Sgt.
+Hegarty's intrusions provide an added obstacle.
+He tells her that Tom is a liar who already has a wife, which turns out not to be true.
+Sgt.
+Hegarty also confronts Tom and tells him that Hegarty is the father of the baby, but Tara assures Tom that not only she does not have any feelings for the constable but that the baby was conceived on a lonely night without deep feeling involved on her part.

 One of the actors is involved with the IRA and has smuggled some explosives.
 When the explosives are accidentally discovered by Hegarty he blames his rival.
 Tom is framed as an IRA man, but he breaks out of jail with Tara's help.
 When Gone With the Wind plays at the local cinema, the actors stage an instant, improvised knock-off of it, with Atlanta burning while Tom struggles with his lines in the role of Rhett Butler.
 Comically, Fred has to take the role of Mammy.
 During the show the triangle between Tara, Tom and Sergeant Hegarty comes to a boiling point.
 The performance is interrupted by the frantic Brigid.
 Hegarty, drunk, has taken the baby.
-He comes to the tent, drunk, but gives the baby back to Tara.
+He comes to the tent, still drunk, but gives the baby back to Tara.
 There is a confrontation between Tom and the Sergeant, but the Sergeant painfully loses in a public fist fight with Tom.
 Even after this defeat, he trashes the tent.
 The next day the time for the playboys to leave has come.
 Hegarty, now jobless and in civilian clothes, also leaves the town for good.
 Tom is happily surprised when Tara decides to join the group with her baby and share a life together, perhaps in the end to take on a new life with Tom in America.